What’s the big deal?

 What’s Missing?

 We would all agree much of life happens behind the scenes as it relates to our home, whether it’s the way we interact as a couple to the way we speak to our children.
-We would be mortified if others could see and hear some of the things we say and do in private.
+There are times each of us would be mortified if others could see and hear what we’ve said or done in private.

-In an abusive, or, to use the biblical term, oppressive, marriage, there is a pattern of one person dominating or controlling the for his own benefit.
+In an abusive, or, to use the biblical term, oppressive, marriage, there is an ongoing pattern of one person dominating or controlling the for his own benefit.
+What we see in public is magnified in private.
+Much of the time, a controlling individual is extremely aware of their reputation and public persona, making it difficult for others to even imagine how they behave at home.

 Statistics tell us this is a reality: 1 out of 3 women have experienced some form of physical violence from a partner.
 This does not include covert or secret forms of control men use as a result of entitled thinking or unrealistic expectations.
 The statistics are no different inside or outside the church.